SECURING THE BRANCH NETWORK WITH SD-SECURITY AND NFV

 Industry analysts have noted that branch offices are increasingly becoming a targeted point of entry into corporate networks, with attack volume growing more than 500 percent over the last three years.
 This is due in large part to three major trends/issues: the increasing adoption of cloud- vs. data center-hosted apps, the adding of Internet circuits as additional (and lower cost) connectivity for branch offices, and the largely unchanged and static architecture of branch office networks.

-The latter point is compounded by the need to deploy a multitude of siloed security appliances and/or software packages to enforce any kind of defense-in-depth plan, forcing a range of separate data security and gateway services to co-exist and work seamlessly together — a tall order that rarely delivers (especially when there is a breach and it needs to be diagnosed in real-time)
+The latter point is compounded by the need to deploy a multitude of siloed security appliances and/or software packages to enforce any kind of defense-in-depth plan, forcing a range of separate data security and gateway services to co-exist and work seamlessly together — a tall order that rarely delivers (especially when there is a breach and it needs to be diagnosed in real-time) additional info.

 While the above challenges with branch security (and operating managed services for them) are very real, technology advances in the last few years can offset many of these.
 Specifically, network function virtualization (NFV) is a rapidly growing telecom industry trend ($11.6B in 2019; IHS/Infonetics) that evolves hardware-centric network and security functions into much more integrated software-based solutions.
 To address growing branch office vulnerabilities, both service providers (through managed service offerings) and enterprise IT/CISO teams need to apply NFV to evolve branch security infrastructure from legacy point appliances to a more agile and software-defined approach.